fmbenhassine/spring-batch/spring-batch-samples/README.md

 This corresponds exactly with the `footballJob.xml` job configuration file which can be found in the jobs folder under `src/main/resources`.
+You can also find the equivalent Java configuration in the `org.springframework.batch.sample.jobs.FootballJob` class.
 When you drill down into the football job you will see that the configuration has a list of steps:

     <property name="steps">